duongpm/SPSO/README.md

 To run the program, download all the source files and run "SPSO_MAIN.m" in MATLAB.
 The program may require installing the Curve Fitting Toolbox depending on your MATLAB version.

 ## Update 1: Kinematic Constraints
-Another path planning algorithm that includes **kinematic constraints** of the UAV using Multi-objective Particle Swarm Optimization can be found here: [https://github.com/duongpm/NMOPSO](https://github.com/duongpm/NMOPSO)
+An update that includes **kinematic constraints** of the UAV using Multi-objective Particle Swarm Optimization can be found here: [https://github.com/duongpm/NMOPSO](https://github.com/duongpm/NMOPSO)

 Details of the algorithm are described in the paper: Thi Thuy Ngan Duong, Duy-Nam Bui, [Manh Duong Phung](https://sites.google.com/view/manhduongphung/), [*"Navigation variable-based multi-objective particle swarm optimization for UAV path planning with kinematic constraints"*](https://doi.org/10.1007/s00521-024-10945-1), Journal of Neural Computing and Applications, 2025.
 Link to the paper: [https://doi.org/10.1007/s00521-024-10945-1](https://doi.org/10.1007/s00521-024-10945-1) and its preprint [https://arxiv.org/pdf/2104.10033](https://arxiv.org/pdf/2501.03261)